 Setting / Button Default value (If multiple options are available, the default is bold.)
-Description Ignores "Freeze min/max values".
-Value auto omation Update intermedi ate Interpolates the intermediate values of the color map. values Helpful after editing the min/max values of the color map.
+Description Value auto mation Update intermedi ate values Interpolates the intermediate values of the color map.
+1 Helpful after editing the min/max values of the color map.
 Apply quantiles Removes outlying values from the color map.
 The top and bottom 5 % of values are ignored to focus on the values in the middle.
-Apply logarithm Uses a logarithmic scale on the color map. ic scale Sometimes linear intervals obscure very small but important value ranges that are close together.
+Apply logarithm ic scale Uses a logarithmic scale on the color map.
+Sometimes linear intervals obscure very small but important value ranges that are close together.
 This spreads those small ranges and assigns them a larger color spectrum, making them more expressive.
-Miscellane eous Apply selection to others Color map results with different settings cannot be meaningfully displayed in the legend.
+Miscellaneous Apply selection to others Color map results with different settings cannot be meaningfully displayed in the legend.
 This applies the settings of the selected result to all other visible results and updates the color map and legend accordingly.
 Unify properties If two or more heatmap nodes (of the same type) with different visualization properties are selected, they have to be unified before we can display the visualization settings.
 Legend Show histogram false On: Color legend shows a dotted line indicating the frequency distribution of the values.
 Number of decimal places 4 Specifies the displayed decimal places of the color map values.
 Show equidistant values false Off: All legend intervals are spaced according to their numeric value.
 On: All legend intervals are spaced with equal distances, irrespective of their numeric values.
 This improves visibility for very small intervals.